trulyPranav/CTRL-Obey/README.md

 Get time as a reward, well what more to ask? 😈

 ### The Problem (that doesn't exist)
-Ever find that random surge of motivation, where you feel you can take down the world with just a system?!
+Ever find that random surge of motivation, where you feel you can take down the world with just a system?!<br>
-Random spike of energy, build a startup tech or reasearch about a paper, all in one go?!!
+Random spike of energy, build a startup tech or reasearch about a paper, all in one go?!!<br>
 But heyy!
 But I'm switching windows/tabs in between(sounds familiar?).
-That's the problem!
+That's the problem!<br>
 And that's extacly where we come in!
-Just CTRL + Obey 😈
+Just CTRL + Obey 😈<br>

 ### The Solution (that nobody asked for)
 Well, we have often heard nobody gets lost time back.
-Hmmmm, let's work on that then ;) What about an app that let's you focus on one app entirely..?
-Hmm okay, already exists?
+Hmmmm, let's work on that then ;) <br>
+What about an app that let's you focus on one app entirely..?
+Hmm okay, already exists? <br>
-What about an app that let's you focus on one app entirely and if you switch app in between, well then you learn it the hard way 😈
+What about an app that let's you focus on one app entirely and if you switch app in between, well then you learn it the hard way 😈<br>
-Presenting the **Hell Blur**, where you will be challenged to exit it to return to your app(of choice?), but it ain't that easy!
+Presenting the **Hell Blur**, where you will be challenged to exit it to return to your app(of choice?), but it ain't that easy!<br>
 Put together the clues, drag your mouse as far as you can, press any keys you like.
 One wrong move and you get one lost minute.
-Yes!
+Yes!<br>
-ONE LOST MINUTE IS ADDED TO YOUR PRO(blem)DUCTIVITY!
+ONE LOST MINUTE IS ADDED TO YOUR PRO(blem)DUCTIVITY!<br>
-Well, until you exit and focus, it's your game! 😈
+Well, until you exit and focus, it's your game! 😈<br>

 ## Technical Details
 ### Technologies/Components Used